By William A. Lasher

 There’s no shortage of mortuaries in Phoenix, and at first, they’re not sure which one to choose.
-Vanessa’s riding shotgun, and in the backseat, Hoage’s going through a list of mortuaries that Rory brought up on his military arm.
-He sees there’s one not far from his house, out in Fernsby Hills.
+Demetrius is behind the wheel of his pickup and Vanessa’s riding shotgun.
+In the backseat, Hoage’s going through a list of mortuaries that Rory brought up on his tactical arm.
+He sees one in Fernsby Hills, not far from his house.
 It’s a Luke Hoxie’s Last Ride Funeral Parlor, a franchise operation, and it has a 4.7-star average review rating.

 From the street, the mortuary looks like a western movie set.
 It’s housed in a modern building, but it has a Victorian era façade, steep roofed with fancy woodwork on the eaves and a wide front porch.
 It sits on a well-watered dichondra grass lawn, though most of the other nearby businesses have sparse desert landscaping.
 They can see the expansive burial ground with its patchwork of granite headstones as they pull in.
 It stretches out across a few grassy acres behind the building.
 The circular drive is empty, and Demetrius parks close to the entrance.

-They go inside where they’re greeted by a live image on a full-sized floor to ceiling Feature Screen.
+They go inside where they’re greeted by streaming video on a full-sized floor to ceiling Feature Screen.
 It’s the late Cowboy Luke Hoxie himself.
 A well-known western movie actor, he sits in a rocking chair and smiles.
-The scene looks like an old-time movie set— a homey living room furnished with antiques, straight out of the 1800s.
+The scene looks like an old-time movie set—a homey living room furnished with antiques, straight out of the 1800s.
 His famed Border Collie, Rex, is curled up on an oval rug in front of a crackling fire.

-As the trio take seats in the waiting room, the scene on the Feature Screen changes to Cowboy Luke on horseback.
+As the agents take seats in the waiting room, the scene on the Feature Screen changes to Cowboy Luke on horseback.
 He tips his hat and smiles.
 Then he turns and slowly rides into a surreal orange sunset with his faithful dog Rex by his side.
-The traditional western funeral song, “Go Rest High on that Mountain,” comes up on the audio as Cowboy Luke grows smaller and smaller, silhouetted by the soft colors of a classic desert sunset.
+The traditional western funeral song, “Go Rest High on that Mountain,” comes up on the audio as Cowboy Luke grows smaller and smaller, silhouetted by the soft colors of a desert sunset.

 “This place is perfect for Doyle,” says Demetrius.